-For rusticity with a touch of elegance, warm tones with hints of gold will add comfort and chic to any living space.
-Our chocolate, golden hued Pak Persian rug is perfect to create an austere and warm ambiance.
+For a more glamorous look with a touch of elegance, warm tones with hints of gold will add comfort and chic to any living space.
+Our olive, golden-hued Pak Persian rug is perfect to create an austere and warm ambiance.

 What Are You Waiting For?

 RugKnots understands the desire to test a piece in your own living space before committing to a purchase.
-Additionally, we offer a 30 day return policy — we understand a purchase of this variety is a substantial commitment, so we want you to be sure of your choice.
+Additionally, we offer a 30-day return policy — we understand a purchase of this variety is a great commitment, so we want you to be sure of your choice.